karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * [Emtiyaz Khan](http://www.cs.ubc.ca/~emtiyaz/)

 ### Difficulty & Requirements
-Medium to Difficult
+**Medium to Difficult**

-You need know
+You need know:
  * [Gaussian Process basics](http://www.gaussianprocess.org/gpml/) (You should understand the [GP Notebook](http://www.shogun-toolbox.org/static/notebook/current/gaussian_processes.html))
  * Variational approximation basics (You should understand at least the full GP part of the [Notebook for Variational Inference](http://www.shogun-toolbox.org/static/notebook/current/variational_classifier.html))
  * Linear Algebra (math & in C++)

 ### Description
-Following previous successful project on [variational learning for Big Data](http://www.shogun-toolbox.org/page/Events/gsoc2014_ideas#variational_learning), we attempt to bring Shogun's Gaussian Processes (GP) to Big Data land.
+Following our previous successful project on [variational learning for Big Data](http://www.shogun-toolbox.org/page/Events/gsoc2014_ideas#variational_learning), we attempt to bring Shogun's Gaussian Processes (GP) to Big Data land.
 From a high level perspective, this means that the goal is to implement established methodology on how to scale up GPs to be able to process hundreds of thousands of points.

 ### Details
-We attempt to put attention to the following sub-tasks:
+We want to focus on the following sub-tasks:

  * Variational inference for (full) GP
  * Variational inference for sparse GP